data-edu/data-science-in-education/_book/10-wt-longitudinal-analysis.md

 The function `here()` from the {here} package can cause conflicts with other functions called `here()`.
 We can prevent problems by loading that package last and including the package name for every call to `here()`, like this: `here::here()`.
 This is called "including the namespace."

+If you have not installed any of these packages, then you will need to do so, first, using the `install.packages()` function; see the [Packages section](#c06p) of the [Foundational Skills](#c06) chapter for instructions (and an overview of what packages are and how they work).

-You can load those packages by running this code:
+You can load the packages needed in this walkthrough by running this code:

 ```r